aftix/hblog/katex/post/bacon.md

 !LATEX
     f'(x_0) = \lim_{h \rightarrow 0} \frac{f(x_0 + h) - f(x_0)}{h},
 !LATEX!
-there is a simple solution: just pick some small !LATEX inline h!LATEX!; however, this approach is not good because subtracting two close values is prone to round off error.
+there is a simple solution: just pick some small !LATEX~ h!LATEX!; however, this approach is not good because subtracting two close values is prone to round off error.
 Instead, we can estimate the derivative by doing Lagrange interpolation on several points.
 Using four interpolating points, we can get the so-called five point formula: